dictcp/uplex-varnish-k8s-ingress/deploy/README.md

   Endpoints to be listed when the container is not ready (since the Varnish instances are initialized in the not ready state).
   The means for doing so has changed in different versions of Kubernetes.
-In versions up 1.9, this annotation must be used:
+In versions up to 1.9, this annotation must be used:

 ```
   annotations:
     service.alpha.kubernetes.io/tolerate-unready-endpoints: "true"
 ```

   Since 1.9, the annotation is deprecated, and this field in ``spec`` should be specified instead:

 ```
 spec:
   publishNotReadyAddresses: true
 ```

   In recent versions, both specifications are permitted in the YAML, as in example YAML (the annotation is deprecated, but is not yet an error).
 * The ``selector`` must match the ``label`` given for the Varnish deployment, as discussed above.
 In the present example:

 ```
   selector:
     app: varnish-ingress